 Chucking Calle into the mix, I set about turning my sweet vanilla duo into a spicy polyamorous thrupple.
 And here we are… I am now at a stage in my writing where I’m debating POVs, timelines, chapter orders and other technicalities.
 However, as I’m not 100% sure when, where and how the important characters from the three different stories will meet up for the main (joint) plot events, I’ve decided to focus on developing their backstories for a while.

-In a series of stories, that I will be publishing both here and on Wattpad, I will reveal how Ulfrheim came to be, who the main players in the sagas are and how they all came together at the right time.
-In the first story, Fenrir’s Cubbies: The Path To The Patch, we meet Edda, Angel and, of course, Fenrir’s Cubbies.
-Edda is the central character in all of the Ulfrheim sagas and Angel is her best friend.
-When we first meet them, they are both single mums and each other’s life support system.
+In a series of stories, that I will be publishing both here on Wattpad and on my blog aswewrite dot com, I will tell you how Ulfrheim came to be, who the main players in the sagas are and how they all came together at the right time.
+In the first two stories, Horse’s Heart and Fenrir’s Cubbies: The Path To The Patch, we meet Edda, Angel, Horse and, of course, Fenrir’s Cubbies.

 I hope you will tag along on this adventure and look forward to hearing from you in the comment sections!